 These stories require trust, cultural sensitivity, and strong local coordination.

-Legal Requirements for NGO & Documentary Filming in Bangladesh
+Legal Requirements for NGO and Documentary Filming in Bangladesh

 Most professional filming activities by foreign NGOs or documentary teams require prior approval from relevant authorities.